How to Build a Successful Product?

 - Focused on primary problem solving, which is to quickly find cruise itinerary for vacation planning out of 10000’s of choices.

 Goal: Application to allow people to find deals of restaurants and the ability for restaurants to create quick deals.

 - Elegant designs

 - Too much time spent on designing and redesigning

 The project witnessed failure in 3 months as it was unable to attract users.
 Even, the user drawn from the marketing campaign didn’t get engaged.
 Too many features diluted the message.

-Building over 100+ applications over the last ten years, here are some of the suggestions to be kept in mind while developing a product:
+As a startup product development company, we’ve built over 100+ applications over the last ten years, here are some of the suggestions to be kept in mind while developing a product:

 - Put together a detailed and thoughtful requirement document.
 Make sure to cover every specific component that you want in the required application.

 - Look at every possible competitor.
 Every startup thinks that they are building a unique product.
 However, there is always a competitor.
 A competitor is not an existing product or application, but it could also be other alternatives that people use.

 - Put together a strong team.
 If you are from a non-technical background and building a technology product, hire a technical team and get started.
 It makes a big difference to get someone on your side to have a technical conversation and challenge the work being done.